 46. Shop with kindness

 Many companies partner with initiatives working to help people around the world.
-Use your spending power to support these, such as our Goodie Bags which are handmade by women in the slums of Mumbai.
+Use your spending power to support these, such as our Goodie Bags which are handmade by women in Mumbai.

 47. Eat locally

-Small and local business have had a tough time lately, so show some love by shopping and eating in your local area.
+Show some love by shopping and eating with small businesses in your local area.
 You’ll also be doing the environment a kindness by reducing your carbon footprint.

 48. Plant some greenery